 - To make the frosting, add the vegan butter and shortening to a mixing bowl and whip until creamed together.
 Once creamed, add in your coconut cream and vanilla and whip about 30 more seconds to combine.

-- Next, slowly whip in your powdered sugar until no lumps remain.
+- Next, slowly whip in the sifted powdered sugar until no lumps remain.
 As a final step, top each cupcake with a mix of raspberries, blackberries, and blueberries.
 Serve and enjoy!

-Cupcakes can be stored unfrosted in the freezer up to 1 month.
+- Cupcakes can be stored unfrosted in the freezer up to 1 month or in a closed container at room temperature up to 3 days.
+Frosted cupcakes can also be stored in the freezer up to 1 month and are best stored without berries on top until ready to eat.
 They are best stored in a closed container between sheets of parchment paper.

 Keywords: vegan cupcakes, vegan vanilla cupcakes, vanilla cupcakes with fresh berries, the best vegan vanilla cupcakes, easy vegan cupcake recipe, vegan vanilla buttercream, vegan berry cupcakes